-A Mirage, Dagger and Canberra was shot down and a similar Sea Harrier/NGS attack was carried out at goose Green, resulting is a destroyed Pucara.
+A Mirage, Dagger and Canberra were shot down and a similar Sea Harrier/NGS attack was carried out at goose Green, resulting in a destroyed Pucara.
 During this engagement, a Grupo 8 Mirage was damaged and attempted an emergency landing at Stanley Airport, it was shot down by Argentine ground forces.

 The aftermath of Black Buck I also caused the hasty departure from Stanley harbour of two Argentine merchant vessels without having fully unloaded their cargo.

-The other, the 10,000 tonne Carcaraña, departed Stanley with 50 tonnes of aviation fuel, all B Company GADA 10’s ammunition and vehicles, a multi launcher rocket system and various other stores
+The other, the 10,000 tonnes Carcaraña, departed Stanley with 50 tonnes of aviation fuel, all B Company GADA 10’s ammunition and vehicles, a multi launcher rocket system and various other stores

 The FIGAS Islander (VP-FAY) was destroyed, its tail severed, during the attacks on the 2nd